Codecademy/docs/content/ai/concepts/search-algorithms/terms/AI_Hll_Climbing/hill-climbing.md

 ## Limitations

-The Hill Climbing algorithm has certain limitations that you should be aware of:
+The hill climbing algorithm has certain limitations to keep aware of:

 - Local Optima: It may get stuck in local optima, suboptimal solutions that are better than their neighbors but worse than the global optimum.
 - Plateaus: It struggles to navigate flat regions or plateaus where there are no uphill moves.